-CMS Administrator Seema Verna said last week that “Medicare for All would become Medicare for None.”
+CMS Administrator Seema Verma said last week that “Medicare for All would become Medicare for None.”

 Verna said – and I quote:

 A) “By choosing a socialized system, you are giving the government complete control over the decisions pertaining to your care, or whether you receive care at all.”

 Uh, Medicare’s recipients are pretty damn happy with Medicare’s “government run healthcare” today – much happier than those of us insured thru employers

 Verna fails to explain how MFA is fundamentally different from Medicare as it exists today – and therefore would somehow become this “government-controlled healthcare” monster.

 Her claim appears to be based on unfounded assumptions, namely MFA would be fundamentally and in some ways diametrically different from Medicare.
 Yet she provides no credible rationale for this assertion, instead using code words such as “socialized medicine” to grossly mis-characterize the proposals for MFA (note I’m not advocating for MFA, as I’ve said before, however I do believe something like it is in our future because the current system is unsustainable)

 B) “Rather than straining Medicare, we are working to strengthen Medicare.”

 I call Bullshit.

 Recall that her boss, President Trump, and the Republicans in Congress proposed a budget that would cut $537 BILLION from Medicare over the next decade.
 I’m hard-pressed to figure out how cutting over a half-trillion dollars from Medicare will “strengthen” it.